moooozi/VR-Motion-Interpreter/README.md

 - When you start recording, the motion data of the headset and both controllers will be recorded until you stop recording.
 - To record your steps in sync with the motion data, touch the Joystick of the left/right controller as soon as your left/right foot touches the ground.
 You should see the grey screen turn blue/red to provide you with feedback, so you know that your step was registered.

-**Note:** When you record data, the CSV will be saved in `Assets\MLTrainingData`
+**Note:** When you record a timeline, the CSV will be saved in `Assets\MLTrainingData`

 **Important:** By default, all CSV files inside `Assets\MLTrainingData` will be used to train and test the next step recognition model.
-Therefore it is recommanded to delete low-quality CSVs.
+Therefore it is recommanded to delete low-quality CSVs from prior recordings.

 **Tips for high quality recordings:**

-- Stop the recording and start a new one from time to time, so its easier to delete bad records when you register or miss a step by accident.
+- Stop the recording and start a new one from time to time, so its easier to delete bad recordings when you register or miss a step by accident.

 - Stand still occationally without performing steps.